Patchwork of Dakota Access protests across US encouraged

 “The opportunity to build awareness started at Standing Rock, and it’s spreading out to other communities, other areas of the United States,” tribal Chairman Dave Archambault told The Associated Press.
 “It’s something that the United States, corporate America, the government has taken for granted — the original occupation of Native lands, all the wrongs of the past.”

-The protest actions that have popped up, other than the banner drop at a Minnesota Vikings game, include a demonstration at the New Year’s Day Rose Parade in California, bank protests from New York to California and protests of other pipelines in Texas, Florida and Louisiana.
+The protest actions that have popped up, other than the banner drop at a Minnesota Vikings game, include a demonstration at the Jan.
+2 Rose Parade in California, bank protests from New York to California and protests of other pipelines in Texas, Florida and Louisiana.

 Most Read Stories

-Note: This story has been corrected to show the Rose Parade was on Jan.
-2, not Jan.
-1.